Moses Kotane: Political legacy

 Kotane was a well-respected member of the struggle for majority rule in South Africa by even non-communist leaders.
 Walter Sisulu credited him as a "giant of the struggle" because of his logical and non-dogmatic approach.
 Kotane was also a leading member of the African National Congress at the same time as the SACP.
 With the African National Congress, Kotane served as Treasurer General from 1963 to 1973 when he was replaced by Thomas Nkobi.
 Kotane, representing the Communist Party, attended the 1955 Asian-African Conference in Bandung, Indonesia.
 From 1956 to 1961, Kotane was a defendant in the Treason Trial alongside fellow South African leaders Nelson Mandela, Joe Modise, Albert Luthuli, Joe Slovo, Walter Sisulu and 151 others.
 Despite years of prosecution, none of the defendants, including Kotane, were convicted.

 Personal life and death

 Kotane suffered a stroke in 1968.
 Following the stroke, he went for treatment in the Soviet Union, where he died on 19 May 1978.
-On the 1 March 2015, Moses Kotane's remains were returned to South Africa together with the remains of J. B. Marks and he was reburied on 14 March at Pella, North West.
+On 1 March 2015, Moses Kotane's remains were returned to South Africa together with the remains of J. B. Marks and he was reburied on 14 March at Pella, North West.
 Kotane was survived by his wife, Rebecca.
 She died in Soweto in January 2021 at the age of 108.

 Honours

 Kotane was honoured with the Isitwalandwe Medal by the ANC in 1975.
 A local municipality is named after him in North West Province, South Africa.
+He was awarded the Order of Friendship of Peoples on 8 August 1975.